 At North Lakes School the children’s wellbeing is of paramount importance and we aim to safeguard and promote our pupils’ welfare, safety and health.
-Children should not arrive at school before 8.45am each day, unless they come indoors to the “Drop Off Zone” facility from 8:30am.
+Children should not arrive at school before 8.45am each day, unless they go to the Breakfast Club which opens at 8:00am.
 Supervision begins on the playground at 08:45.

 Children are reminded of dangers on the road and taught how to keep themselves safe.
 Parents are asked to escort their child across the road when children are transported to and collected from school.
 For road safety reasons, no parking is permitted on the yellow chevrons or yellow lines outside school.
 We also ask that parents do not use the school staff car park when dropping off or collecting children.

 Many children use the public service bus to come to school and for the return journey home.
 A member of North Lakes staff is provided on the school bus to ensure the children’s wellbeing and safety.
 We ask parents to encourage and remind children to be safe and sensible on the bus journeys at all times.